-On June 30th, 2020, the FCOG Board approved the re-designation of the Fresno County Rural CTSA with FCRTA as the sole designee of the Rural CTSA and City of Fresno/FAX as the sole designee of the Urban CTSA beginning on July 1, 2021.
+On June 30th, 2021, the FCOG Board approved the re-designation of the Fresno County Rural CTSA with FCRTA as the sole designee of the Rural CTSA and City of Fresno/FAX as the sole designee of the Urban CTSA beginning on July 1, 2021.

-In their new role as the sole designees of the Rural and Urban CTSA, FCRTA and the City of Fresno/FAX issued a Notice of Funding Availability (NOFA) in early 2021 which served as a Request for proposals to qualified providers of social service transportation services.
-The NOFA invited existing service providers and potential new service providers to become transportation service providers in the Urban and Rural CTSA.
-As a result of the NOFA process, Fresno EOC was selected to provide social service transportation service on behalf of FCRTA and City of Fresno/FAX.
+FCRTA and the City of Fresno/FAX amended their agreements in early 2022 which served as an extension of terms.
+As a result of the amendment, Fresno EOC was selected to continue to provide social service transportation services on behalf of FCRTA and City of Fresno/FAX.